+Here, $\text{Attn}(\cdot)$ denotes the attention output vector at position $n_t$ under causal masking.
 This structure implies that the final representation is the sum of the initial embedding and all subsequent layer updates.
-To quantify these updates, we define a \textit{Probe Function} $\Phi(\mathbf{H}, y)$ similar with logit lens technique \cite{logitlens} that measures the hypothetical probability of the target token $y$ given any intermediate state $\mathbf{H}$:
+To quantify these updates, we define a \textit{Probe Function} $\Phi(\mathbf{h}, y)$ similar to the logit lens technique \cite{logitlens} that measures the hypothetical probability of the target token $y$ given any intermediate state vector $\mathbf{h}$: